raphael-group/intmemoir-processed-data/processed_intmemoir_data/README.txt

 This directory contains the data files for the intMEMOIR dataset.
-Within each directory (named s*c*) there exists 4 files:
+Within each data directory (named s*c*) there exists 4 files:

 (1) characters.txt
 (2) leaf_locations.txt